Ultimate Guy’s Guide To Surviving the Holidays

 Our Squatch Tips for Surviving the Holidays

-If, by some Christmas miracle, you haven’t been outside since before October (not that weird in 2020 tbh) and you need some official confirmation: the holidays are upon us.
+If by some miracle you hadn't noticed the bazillion holiday commercials starting on November 1st and need some official confirmation: the holidays are upon us.
 Yup, It’s time for fugly sweaters, overeating, questionable gifting, and watching awful Hallmark Channel movies.
 Ok sure, there is fun ahead, a little low-key family time, home cooking, and excuses to start drinking early in the day.
 But, surviving the landmine-filled holiday season can be tricky.
 So, as our gift to you, we’ve got your ultimate guide to surviving the holidays, filled with all our Squatch Tips for how to make the best of it.

 Squatch Tip #1: The Best Gifts are Useful Gifts

 Gifting is probably one of the most stress-inducing situations during the holiday season.
-So this year, try and think about gift-giving differently.
-Instead of thinking, “What am I going to get them?” think more “What would be useful to them?”
+But we're going to endorse switching up how you're thinking about it.
+Instead of thinking, “What am I going to get them?” focus more on “What would be useful to them?”
 It’s less about giving “stuff” and more about enjoyment and experiences.
-Things like handy kitchen tools, a fun getaway at an isolated cabin, a piece of home fitness equipment, a camping pack addition, a cozy WFH robe, you get the idea.
+Everyone is different and some people value experiences over things, while others love a handy tool or thoughtful item.
+Things like kitchen gear, a fun getaway at an isolated cabin, a piece of home fitness equipment, a camping pack addition, a cozy WFH robe, you get the idea.

 Also, it’s time to fully embrace feeling good about giving a gift card.
 They get dumped on for not being “thoughtful” but there are definitely thoughtful (and easy) ways to do it.
 Back to that whole useful idea, it just takes a little thought about what might be useful to the recipient.
 So, gift cards for things like a bacon of the month subscription, home beer brewing kit, ski/snowboard lift tickets, or a selection of hot sauces.
 You’re better than just a Starbucks gift card, trust us.